ohsita/my-vault/02_notes/2025/KARURAメモ.md

 Subsequently, experiments were conducted at the University of Tokyo with varying concentrations of EDTA, and it was concluded that 10 mM EDTA PBS Solution was the best extraction solution.

 optimize

+**

+We focus on essential genetic materials and selected DNA as the detection target.
+DNA is common to all known forms of life on Earth and indicates current or past biological presence.
+Hoechst 33342 is used as the DNA-binding fluorescent dye.
+Comparative tests with DAPI at NIT Toyama College demonstrated stronger fluorescence from Hoechst 33342, likely due to its membrane permeability¹.
+Rough detection conditions were determined by experiments at NIT Toyama College.
+E. coli suspension was used as the extractant, and fluorescence spectra were measured with a fluorescence spectrophotometer.
+Since no clear signal was obtained due to suspected hindrance from the cell wall, EDTA was added to PBS, resulting in the highest fluorescence intensity.
+Subsequently, experiments were conducted at the University of Tokyo with varying concentrations of EDTA, and it was concluded that 10 mM EDTA PBS solution was the best extraction solution.
+Experiments are also carried out at the University of Tokyo to optimize the amount of reagents and reaction conditions.
+Incubation times were 5 and 15 minutes, and temperatures were 30°C, 35°C, 40°C, 45°C, 50°C, 55°C, and 60°C. Based on the mission timeline, optimal fluorescence intensity in a short period was achieved by incubating samples at 55 °C for 5 minutes after adding the test solution, using 10 mM EDTA and a total extract and stain concentration of 40 mg/mL.

+The other target is phospholipids—key components of cell membranes—since cells must protect their internal contents.
+To detect cell membranes, we used TMA-DPH, preparing a stock solution by dissolving it in DMSO and diluting it with PBS containing EDTA.
+Under the same conditions as Hoechst 33342 was performed with soil samples collected at the same location, confirming the same optimal conditions for best yielding: 55°C for 5 min, 10 mM EDTA concentration in the extractant.

+To develop the fluorescence detector, we attended a workshop at the National Institute for Physiological Sciences to learn the basics of optical components.
+We sought advice on lens and mirror selection from Sigma Koki engineers and additional input on fluorescent reagent properties from Dr. Shima at the University of Tokyo.

+**